Dentist in Miami Beach

-Periodontics involves the prevention, diagnosis, and treatment of periodontal disease.
+Periodontics is the prevention, diagnosis, and treatment of gum area.

 Periodontal disease, also known as gum disease, is an inflammation and infection of the gum tissues.
 It includes the stages commonly known as gingivitis and periodontitis.
 Periodontal disease is the leading cause of tooth loss in adults.